opalmedapps/opal-app/README.md

 └── webpack.config.js # Webpack configuration file
 ```

-In Opal, we have three main environments: `staging`, `preprod`, and `prod`.
-In terms of development, our main development branch is `staging`.
+In Opal, we have several environments which represent different stages along the release pipeline.
+These environments, in order from closest to the developers to closest to its users, are
+`local`, `dev`, `qa`, `staging`, `preprod` and `prod`.

-This branch serves as a base for developers to write new code.
-Once a set of features has been merged and tested in `staging`,
+The default project branch is used as the base for developers to write new code (which can be run in their `local` environment).
-the `staging` code is merged into `preprod`.
-The `preprod` version of the app is then tested as well.
-Once that version is ready, a new release of the app is made by merging into the `master` branch.
+All new code is submitted for review via merge requests, and is then squashed-and-merged to the default branch.
+From this branch, code can be released to each of the above environments (`dev` and above), in order, as part of the app release workflow.

 For more information about versioning, please read [Versioning](https://gitlab.com/opalmedapps/qplus/-/wikis/Versioning).

 ### Installing, building and serving the web code